Professor Wei Shyy

 President, The Hong Kong University of Science and Technology

 He is the author or a co-author of five books and numerous journal and conference articles dealing with computational and modeling techniques involving fluid flow, biological and low Reynolds number aerodynamics, combustion and propulsion, and a broad range of topics related to aerial and space flight vehicles.
 He was the Principal Investigator of several multi-institutional research projects, funded by the US Government and industries, on future space transport, bio-inspired flight, and computational aeronautical science.
 He is General Editor of the Cambridge Aerospace Book Series published by the Cambridge University Press, Co-Editor-in-Chief of Encyclopedia of Aerospace Engineering, a major reference work published by Wiley-Blackwell.
-He also serves as editor and member of editorial board of numerous peer reviewed journals.

 Professor Shyy is a Fellow of the American Institute of Aeronautics and Astronautics (AIAA) and the American Society of Mechanical Engineers (ASME).
 He has received awards for his research and professional contributions, including the AIAA 2003 Pendray Aerospace Literature Award, the ASME 2005 Heat Transfer Memorial Award, and The Engineers’ Council (Sherman Oaks, CA) 2009 Distinguished Educator Award.
 In 2021, the French Government made him an Officer of the Legion of Honor.

 As an academic leader, Professor Shyy has consistently advocated broadening the educational scope and approach, advancing research and knowledge transfer to help address global challenges.
 He is committed to promoting university’s societal engagement and independent, entrepreneurial spirit.
 He has also led efforts in fostering diverse and inclusive campus cultures to better reflect and support the university’s overall mission.